2024 Discovery Award winners

 Banting – CANSSI Discovery Award in Biostatistics

-Dr. Coulombe received her PhD in biostatistics from McGill University.
-In 2022, she won the Pierre Robillard Award from the Statistical Society of Canada for the best PhD thesis on a statistics-related topic in Canada.
-Dr. Coulombe’s research focuses on developing statistical methods to understand the cause-and-effect relationship using real-world data from electronic health records.
-Currently, she is interested in strategies that help tailor treatment or visit choice to patient characteristics with the aim to optimize clinical outcomes.
+Dr. Coulombe completed her PhD in biostatistics from McGill University and won the prestigious Pierre Robillard Award for having the best PhD thesis on a statistics-related topic in Canada in 2022.
+She develops statistical methods to understand cause-and-effect relationships using real-world data from electronic health records.
+She is currently focused on strategies that help tailor treatment or visit choices to patient characteristics to improve clinical outcomes.

-Patients with hypertension have a higher risk of cardiovascular diseases.
-Many studies have looked at different drugs to alleviate hypertension, but none have focused on the best schedule for doctor visits to improve heart health.
-Dr. Coulombe’s proposed research involves a new statistical method to create the best monitoring schedules.
-Using data from the SPRINT (Systolic Blood Pressure Intervention Trial) study in the U.S., they aim to find the best times for doctor visits based on a patient’s demographic, other health conditions, blood pressure, and current medications.
+People with high blood pressure (i.e., hypertension) have a higher risk of cardiovascular diseases.
+While many studies have looked at different drugs to treat hypertension, none have focused on the best schedule for doctor visits to improve heart health.
+Using data from a U.S. study on blood pressure, her team aims to determine the best times for doctor visits based on a patient’s demographics, other health conditions, blood pressure, and current medications.
 The goal is to create a method that patients can use at home with their blood pressure monitors to decide if they need to see their doctors each month.

 Coulombe Lab